EXPLAINER: What made North Korea test giant new ICBM?

 WILL THE WARHEAD SURVIVE?

-North Korea’s development of a larger ICBM could be a reflection of a desire to eventually arm it with multiple nuclear warheads.
-That would improve its chances of defeating missile defenses.
-But it may take years and major technological advancements to perfect such designs.
+Analyst Shin Jong-woo at South Korea’s Defense and Security Forum says the North’s development of a larger ICBM likely has much less to do with range than an ambition to eventually arm the missile with multiple warheads.
+That would improve the weapon’s chances of defeating missile defenses, regardless of whether it goes through Alaska.

+While North Korea could be years and major technology advancements away from building a multiwarhead ICBM, it’s becoming more difficult for Washington to ignore Pyongyang’s pursuit of an arsenal that poses a viable threat to the U.S. mainland, Shin said.

 Japan’s Chief Cabinet Secretary Hirokazu Matsuno said that Japan may try to retrieve missile debris to analyze the North’s technology.

-Lee said North Korea could conduct more Hwasong-17 tests, including launches over Japan so North Korean scientists could see how it operates at a more normal trajectory.
+Both Shin and Lee expect North Korea to conduct more Hwasong-17 tests, including launches over Japan to put further pressure on Washington and allow North Korean scientists to see how the missile operates at a more normal trajectory.

 The North in 2017 conducted two launches over Japan of an intermediate range missile potentially capable of reaching Guam, a major U.S. military hub in the Pacific.